 - Higher penalties for offshore disclosures

-The WDF will be an option for some taxpayers but for others there may be alternative means of regularising their taxation affairs that are more appropriate, for example the Contractual Disclosure Facility (CDF).
+The WDF will be an option for some taxpayers.
+For others there may be alternative means of regularising their taxation affairs that are more appropriate, for example the Contractual Disclosure Facility (CDF).

 If you wish to discuss this or any other matter with a member of the team, please contact us.